 Our shareholders will elect a Board of seven directors at the Annual Meeting.
 Each of the directors is expected to hold office until the next annual meeting of our shareholders or until his respective successor shall be duly elected and qualified.
 The affirmative vote of a plurality of the total votes cast for directors is necessary to elect a director.
 This means that the seven nominees who receive the most votes will be elected to the seven open directorships even if they get less than a majority of the votes cast.
-Each nominee has consented to his nomination and has advised us that he intends to serve the entire term if elected.
+Each nominee has consented to his nomination and has advised us that he intends to serve if elected.
 If at the time of the meeting one or more of the nominees have become unable to serve: (i) shares represented by proxies will be voted for the remaining nominees and for any substitute nominee or nominees; or (ii) the Board of Directors may, in accordance with our bylaws, reduce the size of the Board of Directors or may leave a vacancy until a nominee is identified.
-The Nominating Committee knows of no reason why any of the nominees will be unable to serve.
+David K. Moskowitz, a current member of the Board of Directors, is not standing for reelection to the Board at the Annual Meeting.
+The Board of Directors has determined to reduce the size of the Board from eight directors to seven directors effective immediately following the expiration of Mr. Moskowitz's term as a director at the conclusion of the Annual Meeting.